Rasindu7991/PlugginsAPI/README.md

 # PlugginsAPI
-API for add plugins for images
+API to add plugins for images